haywirecoder/homebridge-envisalink-ademco/README.md

 * When system is "Armed" the panel no longer report the state of each zone.
 All zone will age out and be considered close once armed.
 Note: A bypass zone will automaticly show as fault (open) once the alarm is disarmed.

 * Envisalink module only support one connection.
 Once this plug-in is connected, any other connections will result in an error.
-Vice-versa, if Envisalink is being used for other purpose this module will not able connect.
+Vice-versa, if Envisalink is being used for other purpose this module will not be able to connect.
 Confirm you have a stable network connection to the Envisalink module prior installing this plug-in.
 While the auto-reconnect logic option is avalaible it is design for occasional network issues.

 * This plug-in uses "Arm-Instant (Zero Delay-Stay)" as indicator of <i>NIGHT STAY</i>.
 Arms-Instant is similar to the STAY mode, but without the entry delay feature and usually associated with <i>NIGHT STAY</i>.